Aliases for NUP133 Gene

 The nuclear envelope creates distinct nuclear and cytoplasmic compartments in eukaryotic cells.
 It consists of two concentric membranes perforated by nuclear pores, large protein complexes that form aqueous channels to regulate the flow of macromolecules between the nucleus and the cytoplasm.
 These complexes are composed of at least 100 different polypeptide subunits, many of which belong to the nucleoporin family.
 The nucleoporin protein encoded by this gene displays evolutionarily conserved interactions with other nucleoporins.
 This protein, which localizes to both sides of the nuclear pore complex at interphase, remains associated with the complex during mitosis and is targeted at early stages to the reforming nuclear envelope.
 This protein also localizes to kinetochores of mitotic cells. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NUP133 Gene

 NUP133 (Nucleoporin 133kDa) is a Protein Coding gene.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include nucleocytoplasmic transporter activity.